RameshDM86/Assigment_3.8/README.md

      - **Logs and Monitoring:** Centralize logs and monitoring data for all microservices.
 Use log aggregation and analytics tools to simplify the detection of operational issues.
      - **Documentation:** Maintain up-to-date documentation for your microservices, including deployment and operational procedures, to make it easier for your operations teams to manage them effectively.

-  5.  ** When transitioning to a microservices architecture, network management becomes more complex due to the increased number of services and the dynamic nature of their interactions.
-Here's a breakdown of how to address network management challenges in a microservices environment: **
+  5.  **When transitioning to a microservices architecture, Network Management becomes more complex due to the increased number of services and the dynamic nature of their interactions :**

  **Service Discovery:**